 - 1. Click Advanced settings 2 (Figure 1 11 on page 1 20) in the Display Settings control panel in Windows. - 2.
 Click Graphics Properties (button) 3 (Figure 1 12) in the Intel Graphics & Media Control Panel tab.

-3. Right-click the desktop and select Graphics Properties from the menu.

-4. Click the icon 4 (Figure 1 - 12) in the taskbar and select Graphics Properties from the menu.

-5. Access the Intel(R) Graphics and Media Control Panel from the Windows control panel in Classic View.
+OR - 3.
+Right-click the desktop and select Graphics Properties from the menu. - 4.
+Click the icon (Figure 1 12) in the taskbar and select Graphics Properties from the menu.
+OR - 5.
+Access the Intel(R) Graphics and Media Control Panel from the Windows control panel in Classic View. - 6.
+Choose the application mode (Basic, Advanced or Wizard) required.